kichithewolf/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 - 1st Herba
 - 2nd Herba

-However, as this is a custom sandwich, you could also do the following for the same effects (assuming the program can place ingredients without falling):
+However, as this is a custom sandwich, you could also do the following for the same effects\*:
 - Tofu
 - Salty Herba
 - Salty Herba

+<sub>\* This assumes the program can place the ingredients without falling.
+Make sure to test any custom recipes before using with other automated programs.</sub>

 If the ingredient selection is valid, the program will attempt to make the sandwich.
 Larger fillings will be placed first and smaller fillings placed last following an internal order the program has.
 Not all custom ingredient lists are guaranteed to work, as this program is focused on making sure the preset recipes are consistent.
 For example, six servings of cherry tomatoes will fail, but there are no recipes that call for six servings of cherry tomatoes.